 Each form of threat is ranked and recorded as a percentage of total threats found in the pie chart at the top of the infographic, like other data points in this article, and is updated weekly until January 1st, 2023.

 Keep in mind that most threats presented are malware but some are categorized as riskware – i.e., software with the ability to create one or more security vulnerabilities or system breaches.

 Rising malware cases and occurrences

-Certain malware has become ever more “popular” in recent months, and it’s good to know which threats are popping up frequently so that you can watch out for potential breaches and take the necessary precautions.
+Certain malware has become ever more “popular” in recent months.
+It’s good to know which threats are popping up frequently so that you can watch out for potential breaches and take the necessary precautions.
 Below are three of the newest and most threatening malware types operating in 2022.

-A class of malicious software that erases (or wipes) an infected computer’s hard drive.
-Unlike ransomware, which temporarily encrypts data to extort money or information, wiper malware destroys all existing data outrightly.
+A class of malicious software that will attack and erase an infected computer’s hard drive.
+Unlike ransomware, which temporarily encrypts data to extort money or information, wiper malware destroys it outrightly.

 As of January 2022, around eight different iterations of wiper malware have been deployed as cyber weapons in the ongoing Russia-Ukraine war.
 HermeticWiper, IsaacWiper, and WhisperKill, among others, have targeted multiple Ukrainian entities and institutions, including government agencies, information systems, and private corporations.

 With the rise of cryptocurrencies, there is also a rise in new ways for cybercriminals to make money, such as using cryptocurrency miners.
 Mining generates new crypto coins using huge computational power.
 Hackers aim to use the computational power of others to make more coins.

 CoinMiner can appear on a device through malicious email attachments or disguised together with legitimate software.
 For example, just recently, there were instances where such malware disguised as Google Translate or MP3 downloaders was mining cryptocurrency.
 However, not all coin miners are malicious; only those which use resources on a device without the knowledge and consent of the original owner.